A-Kuo/Fine-Tuned-SEC-Filing-Extraction-Pipeline/README.md

 ## The Problem: Why Untagged Prose Is Hard

-Many financial figures and disclosures in SEC filings are machine-tagged via iXBRL — those are handled deterministically by the [sec-edgar-extraction-pipeline](https://github.com/A-Kuo/sec-edgar-extraction-pipeline).
+Many financial figures and disclosures in SEC filings are machine-tagged via iXBRL [that can be handled deterministically](https://github.com/A-Kuo/sec-edgar-extraction-pipeline).
 But a significant portion of financially material information lives in **untagged narrative text** that requires language understanding:

 **1. Structure inconsistency.** A 10-K filed by Apple in 2024 looks nothing like a 10-K filed by a regional bank in 2019.
 MD&A sections, footnotes, and non-GAAP reconciliations appear in different orders with varying formats.